rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^jigsaw]: See [_add_blank_target A walk in the park](2022-03-13-ts-types-part6.html#a-walk-in-the-park), [_add_blank_target phantom types](2022-01-09-ts-types-part4.html#phantom-types), [_add_blank_target existential types](2022-01-09-ts-types-part4.html#preventing-information-escape) in my TS series.

-Combinator term is 100 years old and I could be wrong about its intended intuitive meaning[^combinator].
-It feels like it was all about jigsaw puzzles.
-What I do now is that functional programming is about designing well fitting combinators.
+_Combinator_ is a 100 years old term and I could be wrong about its intended intuitive meaning[^combinator].
+However, that meaning appears to be _a building block_.
+What I know for sure is that functional programming is about designing and using well fitting combinators.

 This jig-saw puzzle approach results in very clean programs, is addictive, and a lot of fun, but (sadly) is not commonly used at large.
 It is an approach FP-ers often use.
 Is FP empirical?